 Table of Contents

-This is a saying in Colombia literally translating to “don’t give papaya”.
+This is a saying in Colombia about staying safe, it literally translates to “don’t give papaya”.
 What does that even mean?
-It actually is a really good saying relating to safety basically meaning to not show what you have, or it can be taken from you.
+It actually is a really good saying relating to safety basically meaning do not show what you have, or it can be taken from you.

 For example, if you are holding a block of gold or have it in your back pocket, it will most likely be taken from you.
 This is an extreme example because generally, no one walks around with gold, but the more practical examples will be saved for later.